 Governance Studies at Brookings

-Dating back to Brookings’s founding in 1916, the Governance Studies Program at Brookings is one of the world’s most recognized and respected research programs focused on governance challenges in the U.S. and around the world, major policy issues, and political institutions.
+Dating back to Brookings’s founding in 1916, the Governance Studies Program at Brookings is one of the world’s most recognized and respected research programs focused on governance challenges in the United States and around the world, major policy issues, and political institutions.
 Our scholarship offers ideas on institutional reform to ensure better governance.

 Viewed as a premier, independent voice in the domestic policymaking sphere, Governance Studies is home to three research centers: The Brown Center on Education Policy, The Center for Technology Innovation and The Center for Effective Public Management.

 The program’s key objectives include: